 - Make and keep your writing commitments.
 To begin with, make small focused commitments, like “I will write from 8pm – 9pm on Wednesday evening this week”.
 I find it helps to tell someone else (try your partner, friends, or Twitter followers) to help you feel accountable.

 - Take a time management course or buy a good book.
-I can recommend Get Everything Done (and Still Have Time to Play) by Mark Foster, which is a succinct, very readable guide to time management with lots of helpful exercises and techniques.
-If you want a comprehensive system, Getting Things Done is a very popular one – it’s particularly good if you have a lot of different tasks to tackle in different areas of your life.
+A great one to start with is Get Everything Done (and Still Have Time to Play) by Mark Foster.
+It’s a succinct guide to time management with lots of helpful exercises and techniques.
+If you want a comprehensive system, Getting Things Done is a very popular one.
+Another great option is Michael Hyatt’s Free to Focus, which takes a more holistic view.

 - Commit to finishing.
 Choose one project, preferably a smallish one like a short story or blog post.
 Focus on finishing that before you tackle anything new.
 If you’ve started projects that you no longer have any interest in, finish them by deciding to let them go: close down that old blog, or abandon that half-finished poem for good.

 #3: Confidence that Your Writing is Worthwhile